Cooltk63/TK/README.md

 ---

-Let me know if you want it even more direct or want to add specific examples.
+Let me know if you want to include a request for a one-on-one discussion or keep it just as written.